-How was the Agency/Group/Organization Carlisle Housing Opportunities Corporation takes consulted and what are the anticipated on properties and rebuilds them to get them back outcomes of the consultation or areas for onto the housing market, targeting low-income improved coordination? families.
-The corporation aims to allow for families to become homeowners and better help 5 Access (Crown (Organization them become a part of the community. Э Agency/Group/Organization Central Valley Regional Homeless Advisory Board (CV-RHAB) Agency/Group/Organization Type Regional organization What section of the Plan was addressed by Homelessness Strategy Consultation?
-Anti-poverty Strategy How was the Agency/Group/Organization CV-RHAB and the CoC agencies were consulted consulted and what are the anticipated and participated. outcomes of the consultation or areas for improved coordination?
-6 Agency/Group/Organization CUMBERLAND COUNTY AGING & COMMUNITY - SERVICES Agency/Group/Organization Type Services-Elderly Persons What section of the Plan was addressed by Non-Homeless Special Needs Consultation?
-How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-7 Agency/Group/Organization CUMBERLAND VALLEY HABITAT FOR HUMANITY, INC. Agency/Group/Organization Type Housing including new and rehab What section of the Plan was addressed by Housing Need Assessment Consultation?
-How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-8 improved coordination?
-Agency/Group/Organization Cumberland-Perry MH.IDD 8 Cumberland-Perry MH.IDD Services-Persons with Disabilities 8 Agency/Group/Organization - 8 Agency/Group/Organization Agency/Group/Organization Type Services-Persons with Disabilities 8 Agency/Group/Organization Services-Persons with Disabilities Regional organization 8 Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-Services-Persons with Disabilities Regional organization 8 Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-How was the Agency/Group/Organization Services-Persons with Disabilities Regional organization 8 Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-Services-Persons with Disabilities Regional organization 8 Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-How was the Agency/Group/Organization consulted and what are the anticipated Services-Persons with Disabilities Regional organization 8 Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for Services-Persons with Disabilities Regional organization Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Agency/Group/Organization Services-Persons with Disabilities Regional organization Non-Homeless Special Needs Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Services-Persons with Disabilities Regional organization Non-Homeless Special Needs HOPE STATION
+How was the Agency/Group/Organization Carlisle Housing Opportunities Corporation takes

+consulted and what are the anticipated on properties and rebuilds them to get them back

+outcomes of the consultation or areas for onto the housing market, targeting low-income

+improved coordination? families.
+The corporation aims to allow for

+families to become homeowners and better help

+Access/Crown/Orcesication them become a part of the community.

+5 Agency/Group/Organization Central Valley Regional Homeless Advisory

+Agonov/Group/Organization Type Board (CV-RHAB)

+Agency/Group/Organization Type What section of the Plan was addressed by Regional organization

+Homelessness Strategy

+Consultation?
+Anti-poverty Strategy

+How was the Agency/Group/Organization CV-RHAB and the CoC agencies were consulted

+consulted and what are the anticipated and participated.

+outcomes of the consultation or areas for

+improved coordination?

+6 Agency/Group/Organization CUMBERLAND COUNTY AGING & COMMUNITY

+SERVICES

+Agency/Group/Organization Type Services-Elderly Persons

+What section of the Plan was addressed by Non-Homeless Special Needs

+Consultation?

+How was the Agency/Group/Organization

+consulted and what are the anticipated

+outcomes of the consultation or areas for

+improved coordination?

+7 Agency/Group/Organization CUMBERLAND VALLEY HABITAT FOR HUMANITY,

+INC.

+Agency/Group/Organization Type Housing including new and rehab

+What section of the Plan was addressed by Housing Need Assessment

+Consultation?

+How was the Agency/Group/Organization

+consulted and what are the anticipated

+outcomes of the consultation or areas for

+improved coordination?

+8 Agency/Group/Organization Cumberland-Perry MH.IDD

+Agency/Group/Organization Type Services-Persons with Disabilities

+Regional organization

+What section of the Plan was addressed by Non-Homeless Special Needs

+Consultation? ·

+How was the Agency/Group/Organization

+consulted and what are the anticipated

+outcomes of the consultation or areas for

+improved coordination?

+9 Agency/Group/Organization HOPE STATION

+Agency/Group/Organization Type Services-Children

+0 // //0 Services-Elderly Persons

+Services-Health

+-

 Services-Education

 Services-Employment

 What section of the Plan was addressed by Non-Homeless Special Needs

 Consultation?
 Anti-poverty Strategy

 How was the Agency/Group/Organization

 consulted and what are the anticipated

 outcomes of the consultation or areas for

 improved coordination?

 10 Agency/Group/Organization Community CARES

 Agency/Group/Organization Type Regional organization

 Homeless advocate agency

 What section of the Plan was addressed by Anti-poverty Strategy

 Consultation?

 How was the Agency/Group/Organization

 consulted and what are the anticipated

 outcomes of the consultation or areas for

 improved coordination?